Tagalog grammar: Archaic Forms

 In old Tagalog, the complete and progressive aspects of actor trigger I was marked with the affix "-ungm-" or "-ingm-', while "-um-" was used solely as the infinitive form.
 The rule is that when a verb has an "i" in its initial syllable, the infix used is "-ingm-" like "tingmingin" (looked, complete aspect) and "tingmitingin" (is looking, progressive aspect), otherwise "-ungm-" is used.
 This is a case called vowel harmony.

-Another archaic feature is when a verb starts in a "b" or "p", which becomes an "n" for the complete and progressive aspects, and "m" for contemplative and infinitive.
-The word "pasok" (to enter) therefore becomes "nasok" (complete), "nanasok" (progressive), "mamasok" (contemplative), and "masok" (infinitive).
+Another archaic feature is when a verb starts in a "b" or "p", which becomes an "n" for the complete and progressive aspects, and "m" for infinitive while contemplative is still CV- reduplication.
+The word "pasok" (to enter) therefore becomes "nasok" (complete), "nanasok" (progressive), "papasok" (contemplative), and "masok" (infinitive).

 Though these have been lost in the Manila dialect, they are preserved in some Tagalog dialects.
 The allophones "d" and "r" are still somewhat preserved when it comes to verbs like "dating (to arrive)" but it is sometimes ignored.